johnathan-convertino-afrl/mod_clock_ena_gen/README.md

 ### Version
 #### Current
-  - V1.0.0 - initial release
+  - V1.0.1 - Bug in setting start, caused incorrect enable rate.

 #### Previous
-  - none
+  - V1.0.0 - initial release

 ### DOCUMENTATION
   For detailed usage information, please navigate to one of the following sources.
 They are the same, just in a different format.